 Ashok Khosla, former co-chair of United Nations Environment Programme’s International Resource Panel (UNEP-IRP), and Founder and Chairman of Development Alternatives

-Ashok Khosla is an environmentalist and sustainable development expert.
+Dr. Ashok KhoslaAshok Khosla is an environmentalist and sustainable development expert.
 He is the founder and chairman of Development Alternatives, a research and action organization striving to deliver socially equitable, environmentally sound and economically scalable development outcomes, and the former co-chair of United Nations Environment Programme’s International Resource Panel.
 He is also a member of The Lab’s Advisory Board.

-Click here to view the recording of Session 6.
+Click Here to View the Recording of Session 6

 Session 7: Urbanization and Sustainability